Franco draws crowds in Venice, his Faulkner film gets barbs

 London's Evening Standard called Franco's incarnation of the grunting, slobbering Benjy "a brave performance, even if slightly like a parody of (Marlon) Brando".

-"There may have been other ways to traverse the book but at least this one does it some honour," the Evening Standard's review said.
+"There may have been other ways to traverse the book but at least this one does it some honor," the Evening Standard's review said.

 (Writing by Michael Roddy; Editing by Angus MacSwan)